Ten-ball

-Ten-ball is preferred over nine-ball by some professionals as a more challenging discipline than nine-ball.

 Racking

 The 10 balls are racked in a triangle, with the 1 ball positioned at the apex of the rack, the 10 ball positioned in the middle of the rack, and the other balls placed randomly throughout, with the apex ball on the foot spot.
 Some leagues and tournaments (such as the US Open 10 Ball) may stipulate that the 2 and 3 balls are to be at the back corners of the triangle.

 Play

 As a rotation game, to make a legal hit in ten-ball, the cue ball must contact the lowest numbered ball first, and subsequently at least one ball must hit any rail or be pocketed, without the cue ball being pocketed.
 If no ball hits a rail and no ball is pocketed, a foul is declared, and the shooter's turn is over.